-The SENDCo and Achievement Leaders attend the Open Evening in September/October prior to transfer and are available to speak with parents/carers about student needs.
+The SENDCo and Learning Support Coordinator/s attend the Open Evening in September/October prior to transfer and are available to speak with parents/carers about student needs.

 We offer further visits and tours on both our sites during the following months and the SENDCo is available for appointments to meet with prospective parents/carers of SEND students.